jnutting/SketchyKit/README.md

 constraints, etc, just as you normally would.
 When you change them back to normal components later, all geometry and constraint data will remain the same.

+### SketchyUINavigationBar

-Note: Due to the way Xcode sets things up in Interface Builder, `SketchyUINavigationBar` won't get the sketchy look within the editor.
+Due to the way Xcode sets things up in Interface Builder, `SketchyUINavigationBar` won't get the sketchy look within the editor.
 When you run in the simulator or on a device however, it will work just fine.

+### SketchyUIView

+By itself, `SketchyUIView` just draws a white background.
+If you nest multiple `SketchyUIView` instances, however, alternating layers of the view hierarchy will alternate between white and light gray.
+This can be seen in the screenshot at the top of this document.
+However, due to peculiarities in Interface Builder, this only works when running in the simulator or on a device.
+In interface builder, each `SketchyUIView` instance will draw a white background.

 ## Background